alexb7711/sa-pap/docs/milp-approach.md

 \end{algorithm}

 # Optimization Problem
+This sections discusses and formulates the objective functions as well as the MILP constraints.
+The objective functions are required to allow one to compare candidate solutions against one another.
+The constraints ensure that candiate solutions are in the feasible region.

 ## Objective Function
 Let $J$ represent the objective function.
 The objective function has three main considerations: